 It might seem like green and black olives are different types of olives, but actually, an olive's color is an indication of its ripeness.
 Young, unripe olives have a green to straw-yellow color but as they mature, they will turn from green to red, purple, or brown, before eventually becoming black when they are fully ripe.
 So, the darker the olive, the more ripe it was when it was picked.

 Young, green olives typically have dense, firm flesh, and their flavor can be somewhat bitter.
 Fully mature black olives have a softer texture and a smoother flavor with less bitterness.
 Black olives also have a higher oil content than their green counterparts.

-Beyond these common favorites, there's a stuffed olive variety to suit practically any taste!
+Stuffed olives are pitted olive fruits with interiors filled with specialty ingredients.
+Olives stuffed with pimento peppers are the most popular and widely available type of stuffed olives.
 From hot peppers and crunchy pickles to flavorful vegetables and varieties of cheese, there are dozens of fillings for you to select from.

 Popular stuffed olive fillings include pimento, blue cheese, almond, and garlic.
 Beyond these common favorites, there's a stuffed olive variety to suit practically any taste.
 Discover the benefits and flavor profiles of the most popular types of stuffed olives below.